ItzCornflakez/mini-project-D7041E/README.md

    pip install matplotlib
    ```
 3. Run code
 Open the project in your prefered jupyter notebook editor.
 In order to run the preprocessing part you go into the file ``` miniProjectPreprocessing.ipyn ``` and press the "Run All" button in the toolbar.
 The same method is used to run the  ``` miniProject.ipyn ``` file.
+At the second code block you will also find a seed variable with a value of <b>3765</b>.
+This variable is used for all random operations in order to make it possible to replicate our results.

 <p align="right">(<a href="#top">back to top</a>)</p>